-Assuming your market research is adequate, your company still needs strong marketing to ensure your target audience is aware of your products and services.
+Even when your market research is adequate, your company still needs strong marketing to ensure your target audience is aware of your products and services.
 You need to have the capacity to send the right message to the right people at the right time.
-You also need to have the right ethos and skills in the business to make sure you can deliver on the promises that marketing is making to your prospects and customers.

 Lack of funding

 Your company’s growth might plateau due to a lack of growth funding.
-This is a particular risk if your company is past the start-up phase, and if you don’t have further assets to borrow against.
-It can be very frustrating but it is a common challenge that our CFOs help clients to overcome.
-Through our team approach and our exceptional network of contacts, we help clients access the funding they need to fulfil their ambitions for growth.
+This is particularly the case if your company is past the start-up phase, and if you don’t have further assets to borrow against.

 Hire a superstar part-time CFO